Steps to Becoming a Parent for Gay Men

 Step 5: Egg Donor and Gestational Surrogate Medical Records and Questionnaires

-The intended parents' agency will collect and forward all of the egg donor and gestational surrogate's medical records and questionnaires to RSC.
+The intended parents' agency will collect and forward all of the egg donor and gestational surrogate's medical records and questionnaires to Boston IVF.
 If you are not using an egg donor or gestational surrogate through an agency, this is the responsibility of the egg donor or gestational surrogate.

 Step 6: Review of Medical Records and Questionnaires (2 to 3 weeks)

-When RSC has received payment for administration fees, in addition to medical records and questionnaires on the egg donor and gestational surrogate, their charts will be reviewed by the RSC Third Party Reproduction Team Nurse.
-Please be aware that occasionally the egg donor or gestational surrogate charts are not reviewed at the same time.
+When Boston IVF has received payment for administration fees, in addition to medical records and questionnaires on the egg donor and gestational surrogate, their charts will be reviewed by the Boston IVF Third Party Reproduction Team Nurse Please be aware that occasionally the egg donor or gestational surrogate charts are not reviewed at the same time.
 Allow a separate 2 to 3 week period if this occurs.

 Step 7: Egg Donor and Gestational Surrogate Appointments (1 to 1.5 months)